A great start for the knight

 2007 – Rigobert Song again represented his country, as did future reds keeper Alexander Doni.

 On the move again

 1997 - Ex-reserves midfielder Jim Magilton joined Sheffield Wednesday from Southampton for £1.6m.
 He only managed thirty senior appearances in two seasons at Hillsborough, scoring once, before moving to Ipswich Town in March 1999.

 2005 - Former reserves defender Alan Navarro joined Accrington Stanley on a free transfer from Tranmere Rovers.
 He played three times in the Conference before moving on to Macclesfield Town.

 2010 - John Toshack left as Manager of Wales by mutual consent, having been in charge since November 2004.

 2003 - Charles Itandje won his sixth and final cap for France Under-21’s, playing alongside Alou Diarra and Florent Sinama-Pongolle in their goalless European Championships qualifier in Slovenia.
 Also in international action that day were Steve Finnan, Daniel Sjölund and future reds Glen Johnson, Paul Konchesky and Albert Riera.

 2014 – Danny Ward won his sixth and last cap for Wales Under-21’s in their 1-1 draw with Lithuania in a European Championships qualifier in Alytus.
-Future red Danny Ings was also in qualifying action that day.
+Future reds Danny Ings and Gini Wijnaldum were also in international action that day.